 - context-aware: when the actual context is considered (location, time, company, who is the user with, etc.)

-- hybrid recommendation systems are using a combination of different approaches for a better result.
+- hybrid recommendation systems use a combination of different approaches for a better result.

 In any case, the goal is to provide a real-time shortlist of products that the user could be interested in, based on Machine Learning algorithms or other techniques.

-In the last few years, the novel graph database technologies are emerging as the most effective solution for powerful real-time recommendation engines.
+In the last few years, novel graph database technologies have emerged as the most effective solution for powerful real-time recommendation engines.
 The graph technology outperforms traditional relational databases (RDBMS) and other NoSQL data stores in terms of speed and complexity.
-Graph databases are more than a thousand times faster versus SQL solution and require 10–50 times less amount of coding, according to the early adopters.
+Graph databases are more than a thousand times faster versus SQL solutions and require 10–50 times less amount of coding, according to the early adopters.

 The technology giants were using their own graph database solutions that were not available for wide usage.

-For the initialization, we take historical orders data to populate the graph database with customers and products.
-The first step is to create a relation between them if an order happened.
+For the initialization, we take historical order data to populate the graph database with customers and products.
+The first step is to create a relation between them if an order happens.
 Then, we calculate the similarity link between products based on purchase history.

-The User 13705 bought five products, they all have similarity links between each other with different weights.
+User 13705 bought five products, they all have similar links between each other with different weights.

-Our e-commerce platform in real-time is sending requests for a specific user and specific product through the API.
-The engine gets ID from the product and the user, and calculates the top N recommended new products in a few milliseconds.
-This performance cannot be imagined to be conducted if we use RDBS instead of graph database.
+Our e-commerce platform in real-time sends requests for a specific user and specific product through the API.
+The engine gets the ID from the product and the user and calculates the top N recommended new products in a few milliseconds.
+This performance cannot be imagined to be conducted if we use RDBS instead of a graph database.